mrkishi/veonim/debug-notes.md

   value thru the runtime of the program/function. right now i do console.log but it would be neat if we could do this with conditional breakpoints/log BPs and debug history to know value of variables thru some sort of log (inspire redux)
+  - i think this is called 'log points' and is supported by the debug protocol (but maybe not every debugger)

 ## REFERENCE LINKS
 https://github.com/Microsoft/vscode-node-debug2/blob/master/package.json